shaneboulden/ansible-acs-ghactions/README.md

-# Ansible and ACS Policy-as-Code demo
+# Ansible, ACS and Github Actions Policy-as-Code demo

-A demonstration showcasing GitOps policy-as-code approaches with Red Hat Advanced Cluster Security for Kubernetes (ACS) and Ansible.
+A demonstration showcasing GitOps policy-as-code approaches with Red Hat Advanced Cluster Security for Kubernetes (ACS), Ansible Automation Platform and GitHub Actions.

 ## Preparing the demo environment
 Fork this repo to your own account.